ashwinvin/websurfx/docs/developing.md

 > redis-server --port 8082 &
 > ```

-Once you have finished running the above command, Websurfx should now be served on the address http://127.0.0.1:8080.
+Once you have finished running the above command, Anvesh should now be served on the address http://127.0.0.1:8080.
 Hot reload is enabled, so making changes to any of the files will trigger the project to be rebuilt.

 > For more info on all the project commands.
 See: [**Project Commands**](#project-commands-)